FabianAC07/ZED-and-ZED-Mini-Depth-Estimation-Evaluation/README.md

 ## Further Reading

-For details on the implemenattion and used of this software please refer to chapters 1 to 4 from the M.A.Sc.
+For details on the implemenation and use of this software please refer to chapters 1 to 4 from the M.A.Sc.
 Thesis ["Sparse Stereo Visual Odometry with Local Non-Linear Least-Squares Optimization for Navigation of Autonomous Vehicles"](https://curve.carleton.ca/7270ba62-1fd3-4f1b-a1fa-6031b06585e9)

 ## License